sakuttomon/CS416-Sound/notebook.md

 The output audio sounds pretty satisfying!
 The audio feels very retro-esque, and I haven't found any obvious cases of clipping.
 I have noticed that when an input MIDI plays a lot of notes during the same timeframe, the chiptune version sounds amplified, likely due to the layering of basic waveforms - especially for square waves and their "beeping" characteristic.
-This is moreso an effect of translating more complex songs to a limited set of "chiptune instruments".
+This is more so an effect of translating more complex songs to a limited set of "chiptune instruments".

 Nonetheless, it undeniably sounds like chiptune music, so the minimum requirements I set for this project are accompished.
 With the